joannesong/AC-Android/lessons/android-views/README.md

 </LinearLayout>
 ```

-The only code we had to actually add was the ```android:orientation="vertical``` line above.
+The only code we had to actually add was the ```android:orientation="vertical"``` line above.
 This helps to set the orientation of the views placed within this ViewGroup to be stacked on top of each other, rather than next to each other.
 If we wanted them stacked next to each other from left-to-right, we could have written ```android:orientation="horizontal"``` instead.

 For more information on the various different layouts in Android, please check out these links from the Android Docs below: